mkschulze/Lemur4Bitwig-Template/README.md

 Next round for the new Lemur4Bitwig template.
 This time we got a brand new cliplauncher made in a unified Bitwig design based on canvas.
-Due to the team up with Voice303, who is kindly lemurizing the OSC4Bitwig script by Moss and shares his skills on canvas for us, we will see further objects coming.
-There is also a new XY performance page and a new virtual keyboard page, with several additions like Modwheel/Pitchbend/Breath/Expression and After Touch control and a few user request to the device page.
+Due to the team up with <a href="https://github.com/csvance/Lemur4Bitwig">Voice303</a>, who is kindly lemurizing the <a href="https://github.com/git-moss/OSC4Bitwig">OSC4Bitwig</a> script by <a href="http://www.mossgrabers.de/Software/Bitwig/Bitwig.html">Moss</a> and shares his skills on canvas for us, we will see further objects coming.
+There is also a new XY performance page and a new virtual keyboard page, with several additions like Modwheel/Pitchbend/Breath/Expression and After Touch control and a few user request to the device page.</p>